jmarcgit/Windows-10-Docker/README.md

 "group": "Users"
 }
 - fixed-cidr : change the adress range of the containers nat network.
 Default range was conflicting with my VPN
-- dns : containers don't use DNS by default.
+- dns : containers don't use any DNS by default.
 I use Google DNS servers
 - storage-opts : the default max storage per image is 20GB
 - group : users allowed to run docker cli.
-Default is Administrators You have to restart the Docker service in order to apply the changes.
+Default is Administrators

+You have to restart the Docker service in order to apply the changes.
 A system reboot is recommended if you change the network addresses

 If you want to uninstall :